20 January 2026

 Day 5 A large bullish (green) candle that opens above the close of Day 4 and closes at a new high, surpassing the high of the first candle.

 The beauty of the bullish mat hold candlestick pattern is that it shows the bears tried to push the price down for three consecutive days but failed to make any significant progress.
-When Day 5 breaks the resistance of Day 1, it triggers a massive buy signal.
+When Day 5 breaks the resistance of Day 1, it is interpreted by some traders as a continuation signal.

 In a falling market, logic flips.
-The bearish mat hold pattern is a lethal signal for short sellers.
-It appears during a downtrend and warns traders that the recent “bounce” in price is nothing more than a temporary correction before the next leg down.
+The bearish mat hold pattern is a bearish continuation pattern.
+It appears during a downtrend and may indicate that the recent “bounce” in price is nothing more than a temporary correction before the next leg down.

-If you see a bearish mat hold pattern forming, it is often a sign to add to your short positions or at least stay away from “buying the dip.”
+If you see a bearish mat hold pattern forming, it is often studied by traders monitoring bearish trends or at least stay away from “buying the dip.”

 The Lead-In A long bearish (red) candle appears, showing strong selling pressure.